artemvlas/qmicroz/README.md

 * Create and extract zip files.
 * Working with files, folders and their lists.
 * Create zip archive from buffered data (QByteArrays).
-* UnZipping files into RAM buffer.
+* UnZipping files into the RAM buffer.

 ### How to use:
 Basic functions are available statically.